-In connection with the LanzaJet Shareholder Loan described in more detail in the section entitled "Certain Relationships and Related Transactions, and Director Independence-Legacy LanzaTech Related Party Transactions-LanzaJet Shareholder Loan" in Part 3, Item 13 of this annual report, LanzaJet collaterally assigned its license from LanzaTech to secure the LanzaJet Freedom Pines Fuels LLC ("FPF") shareholder debt.
+In connection with the LanzaJet Shareholder Loan described in more detail in the section of the Proxy Statement/Prospectus entitled "Certain Relationships and Related Transactions, and Director Independence - Legacy LanzaTech Related Party Transactions - LanzaJet Shareholder Loan" which is incorporated herein by reference, LanzaJet collaterally assigned its license from LanzaTech to secure the LanzaJet Freedom Pines Fuels LLC ("FPF") shareholder debt.
 In the event of a default by FPF, LanzaJet shareholders could prevent LanzaJet from funding FPF to cure its default and ultimately foreclose on LanzaJet's license.